 Landscape maps are a technique for visualizing enterprise architectures.
 They present architectural elements in the form of an easy to understand 2D map.
 A landscape map view on architectures provides non-technical stakeholders with a high-level overview, without burdening them with technicalities of architectural drawings.

-For a more in-depth example, including a time-dimension, see the landscape map visualisation page.
+For a more in-depth example, including a time-dimension, see the projet page.